mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 - Sometimes git loses track of file history
 	- e.g. if you rename and make changes at the same time

+Personalizing your project:
+- Can you also *recommend architectural improvements*?

+TODO:
+- Logical coupling
+- No view left behind
+- git-truck